-Resource Center operations are partially funded through administrative fees associated with the government programs — federal, state, and county — that are leveraged.
-But those government dollars have never covered the Center’s full costs, and they have become even more constrained over the past few years.
-As a result, the resource center relies on private donations to meet a significant share (more than 40 percent) of its operating costs.
+OCRC operations are partially funded through administrative fees associated with the government programs — federal, state, and county — that are leveraged.
+But those government dollars have never covered OCRC's full costs.
+As a result, OCRC relies on private donations to meet a significant share of its operating costs.
 Every dollar helps change lives and helps attain our collective wish to be a caring community.
 Have YOU donated yet?
 If not, it’s easy.
-Simply click on the donate button at the bottom of the page.
-Or mail or drop off a check to: OCRC, PO Box 931, 374-A North Beach Road, Eastsound, WA 98245.
+Simply click on the donate button below or mail a check to: Orcas Community Resource Center, PO Box 931, Eastsound, WA 98245.

 ~Submitted by Steve Jung for OCRC